-EDGE serves only 150 students each year, so even though you may be eligible, you must complete a short online application below in order to secure your seat for Academic Year 2019-2020.
+EDGE serves only 150 students each year, so even though you may be eligible, you must complete a short online application to secure your seat for Academic Year 2020-2021 if you are invited.
 The application takes only about 10 minutes to complete.

 Benefits of the EDGE Program

 - Receive personal one-on-one support: A trained faculty member serves as your personal EDGE mentor for your first year in college (and your second year if you’d like to continue in the program).
 Expect to meet one-on-one with your mentor at least four times per semester.
 Think of your mentor as your own personal college counselor.
 He or she is dedicated to helping you meet to academic expectations and connect to all that Marshall has to offer.